A Library Demand List

 I think these views of the NYT list are interesting because library e-book lending has exploded in the past few years, and now consitutes a very important channel for reading in the United States.
 It feels worthwhile to try to understand how its patterns both mirror and diverge from book buying.

 I am being cryptic about where this data comes from, for Secret Reasons, but/and I think this is compatible with my desire to show the broad gist.
-The NYT list is gist-y, after all—not a raw tally of books sold, but a deeper divination of commercial momentum.
+The NYT list is gist-y, after all —

 If you’re not familiar with the supply side of the library e-book equation, it’s worth reading Dan Cohen’s post outlining the myriad acquisition models for these weird entities.
 It’s … a lot!